4.3. Elements (Lens, Ray Source, …)¶

 M = ot.PointMarker("Text132", pos=[0.5, 9.1, 0.5], text_factor=2.3, marker_factor=0.5)

-We can also hide the marker point and only display the text with the parameter label_only=True
+We can also hide the marker point and only display the text with the parameter label_only=True.

 M = ot.PointMarker("Text132", pos=[0.5, 9.1, 0.5], label_only=True)

-Conversly, text can be hidden by leaving the text empty:
+Conversely, text can be hidden by leaving the text empty:

 M = ot.PointMarker("", pos=[0.5, 9.1, 0.5])